The

 Import Screen Launch Button

-Operating JCapper in SQL Mode section.
+the Operating JCapper in SQL Mode section.

 SQL